Saturday, April 28 | 8 a.m. – 12 p.m.

 Presentation on "The Marimbas of Chiapas" followed by a performance with UTRGV Marimba Reyna del Valle

-Dean of Humanities, University of Central Florida
+Dean of Arts and Humanities, University of Central Florida

 "The Gordon Peters Chamber Music Library for Marimba Ensemble"